 TECHNOLOGY BREAK: We are so often distracted by all of the influx of information, from emails, open browsers, smartphones, text messages, and more that we need daily technology breaks.
 It could be as simple as shutting your phone off for 1-2 hours in the evening to focus on yourself or the family.
 Or during the work day, shut off access to your emails to focus on a variety of other tasks.
 Simply schedule a time to review emails a few times per day.
 It’ll be there waiting!
 Be in the moment and you’ll be surprised how much more you can get done, thereby, feeling the power of completion and balance.

 RELAX: Finally, taking a few minutes periodically for relaxation during the day would work wonders.
 I recommend a power nap or a time for quiet meditation.
 Use some calming music to drown out any external noise.
 If you are able to, taking a 10-15 minute walk can be a great stress reliever, as well.
 Be sure to speak with management so that they are aware of your daily breaks.
 As long as your performance/ productivity doesn’t suffer, most bosses are receptive to this mind-clearing activity.
 You can even put a sign up on your office door or cubicle stating “Quiet Please.
 Power Break in Session.”

 ASK FOR HELP: There’s no shame in asking for and/ or accepting help.
 For example, if your child’s team has a parent that offered to take your child to practice, take them up on the offer!
 Just remember to swap roles every once in a while so they don’t feel abused.
 And if you are always taking on more responsibilities than you have to, learn to say no or ask for help with the task.

-Linda Darin and Holistic Healing NY understand that life can get incredibly complicated.
-If these career and life planning solutions are not enough for your circumstances, please contact us today.
-We can help you live a more balanced and fulfilled life.
+Linda Darin understands that life can get incredibly complicated.
+If these career and life planning solutions are not enough for your circumstances, please contact me today so I can help you live a more balanced and fulfilled life.